Database Configuration on Linux

 Parameters

-For setting up ownCloud to use any database, use the instructions in the Installation Wizard.
-You should not have to edit the respective values in the config/config.php.
-However, in exceptional cases (for example, if you want to connect your ownCloud instance to a database created by a previous installation of ownCloud), some modification might be required.
+For setting up ownCloud to use any database, use the instructions in Installing With Docker.
+You should not have to edit the respective values in the ownCloud config.
+However, in exceptional cases, for example, if you want to connect your ownCloud instance to a database created by a previous installation of ownCloud, some modification might be required.

 MySQL / MariaDB

 An ownCloud instance configured with MySQL would contain the hostname on which the database is running, a valid username and password to access it, and the name of the database.
-The config/config.php as created by the installation wizard would therefore contain entries like this:
+The config as created by the Installing with Docker procedure will therefore contain entries such as:

 <?php